smartcar/python-sdk/README.md

 * Redirect the user to an OEM login page using the URL from `client.get_auth_url()`
 * The user will login, and then accept or deny the permissions in your `scope`
     * If the user is already connected to your application, they will not be shown the accept or deny dialog.
 However the application can force this dialog to be shown with `client.get_auth_url(force=True)`
     * If the user accepts, they will be redirected to your `redirect_uri`.
-The query field `code` will contain an authentication code.
+The query field `code` will contain an authorization code.
 This is *very* important, so save it for later.
     * If the user denies, the query field `code` will equal `"access_denied"`, so you should handle this somehow.

-* With your authentication code in hand, use `client.exchange_code(authentication_code)` to exchange your authentication code for an **access object**.
+* With your authorization code in hand, use `client.exchange_code(authorization_code)` to exchange your authorization code for an **access object**.
 This access object will look like this:

 ```json
 {